-Lovely Luang Prabang scooped 'Best City' in the Wanderlust Travel Awards 2015 – not the first time it's received the award!
-We reveal why it's our readers' perennial favourite – and discover the other gems that the region holds...
+Lovely Luang Prabang scooped 'Best City' in the Wanderlust Travel Awards 2015.
+Lyn Hughes visited to see why it's our readers' perennial favourite – and discover the other gems beyond the city

 The procession made its way past the former Royal Palace and through the heart of Luang Prabang, a dazzling mix of marching bands, dancers, drummers, martial arts displays, ethnic groups, saffron-robed monks and Miss Lao New Year resplendent on a big wooden buffalo.
 Then, there it was, among all this, a ‘Wanderlust Travel Awards’ banner, bobbing proudly over the crowds.

 It was Lao New Year 2012, and Luang Prabang was celebrating several achievements in its parade – including having been voted Top City in the world by Wanderlust readers for the sixth time.
 It’s unsurprising: wearing its heart and heritage on its sleeve, the city charms every visitor with its mix of traditional culture, French colonial architecture and embracing atmosphere.
 Each April, it also becomes the focus of the country’s New Year festivities.